 The largest all-American whiskey convention in the country is back for its fourth year on Friday, April 5th, at 5:30 PM (VIP ticketholders) and 6:30 PM (General Admission).
 This grand tasting event features over 250 bourbons and whiskeys from American Distilleries.

 While you sample amazing spirits, shop artisan crafts and one-of-a-kind items from a variety of vendors.
-Check out Indian motorcycles, get a crisp straight razor shave, and see the latest in whiskey lifestyle trends.
+Check out barrel aged beers and wines, get a crisp straight razor shave, and see the latest in whiskey lifestyle trends.

 Up your whiskey game by talking to experts, distillers, farmers and maltsers.

 There is nothing that goes better with bourbon than barbeque.
 This year, we are pleased to have celebrity Chef Chad Rosenthal of The Lucky Well in Ambler, Pa. preparing locally sourced pork for a pig roast!

 Chef Rosenthal will be available for our guests to answer questions about his process and experiences as a celebrity chef.